 Plans to reduce flood risk for passengers between Bristol and Exeter

 We have developed plans to reduce frequent flooding on the railway at Hele, Devon, by replacing two road bridges.
-Our proposals will be submitted to the local planning authority, Mid-Devon District Council, in late 2021.
+Our proposals were submitted to the local planning authority, Mid-Devon District Council, in December 2021.

 If approved, the scheme will reduce closures of vital transport links and the impact of flooding on local businesses.